 Erkko Autio, FBA, is Chair in Technology Venturing at Imperial College Business School and one of the co-founders of Wicked Acceleration Labs.
 He is a globally leading authority on digital entrepreneurial ecosystems, digital innovation ecosystems, and comparative entrepreneurship.

-He has been cited in The Economist, The Wall Street Journal, Financial Times, Fortune, MSNBC, and in some 400-500 news media globally and in some 30 000 academic articles.
+He has been cited in The Economist, The Wall Street Journal, Financial Times, Fortune, MSNBC, and in some 400-500 news media globally and close to 50 000 academic publications.
 He has worked widely with industry and government in Europe, Asia and South America.
-He was recently recognised as one of the top 50 most impactful management scholars globally (Aguinis et al, 2012)
+He has been recognised as one of the top 50 most impactful management scholars globally (Aguinis et al, 2012).

 Rebolledo is a service and strategic designer based in London.
 His academic and professional practice is concerned with the development and implementation of design-led service innovation processes.
 An architect from the Catholic University of Chile, he holds an MSc in Technology Entrepreneurship from University College London (UCL) and a PhD in Service Design from the Royal College of Art, Nicolas is one of the co-founders of Wicked Acceleration Labs, a joint initiative between Imperial and RCA.

 He is the co-founder of UNIT, the strategic and service design unit behind the inception and first innovation strategy of the Laboratorio de Gobierno de Chile.
 He is Tutor in Service Design, Policy Platform Leader and Deputy Director of the AlphaRCA Studio-Lab at the Royal College of Art, a research partnership with Telefonica Alpha Health, looking at the use of AI and digital service platforms in the fields of happiness, mental health and wellbeing.